ddakoda/TicketPunch/README.md

 #### Features for tomorrow:

-- The UX Team: Mocking version 2.0
+- The UX Team: Mocking version 2.0. up for future implementation.
-- The Development Team: Working within Flat UI
+- The Development Team: Working within Flat UI and writing .scss styling based on the UX-teams wireframes.

 #### Largest blocker to overcome:

-- The UX Team: Concentrating on establishing a higher fidelity towards the overall aesthetic
+- The UX Team: Concentrating on establishing a higher fidelity towards the overall aesthetic.
-- The Development Team: Customizing various features and integrating the hamburger
+- The Development Team: Customizing various features and integrating the hamburger menu.

 ### Resources